jquelin/dvg-randomizer/README.md

 - Phantom Leader, with the expansion #1
 - Israeli Air Force Leader, with its expansion #1
 - Corsair Leader
-- Zero Leader, with is China expansion
+- Zero Leader, with its China expansion